tusamni/image-picture-builder/README.md

 # sharp
-A quick and dirty tool to take a folder full of images (./input), resize them, reformat them using Sharp and then write a .json file with EXIF and ITPC data.
+A quick and dirty tool to take a folder full of images (./input), resize them and reformat them using Sharp.

 To run the tool, place your images in the `input` folder, then simply run: